-UAW president announces three strike targets if deal is not reached by midnight - Autoblog
+UAW president names 3 assembly plants as strike targets if deal is not reached by midnight - Autoblog

 - Ford Michigan Assembly Plant, final assembly and paint only.
 That plant builds Ford Bronco and Ranger.

-If a strike lingers, other units/facilities could be called into play, Fain said, perhaps on a widespread basis.
+If a strike lingers, other units/facilities could be called into play, Fain said, perhaps expanding to a full strike across all three companies.

 "This strategy will keep the companies guessing," he said.
 “All options remain on the table.”